j-c-levin/Never-Look-Back/README.md

 # NeverLookBack

+## Try live
+neverlookback.netlify.com

 ## Concept

-Open-source I Love Your Writings.
+Open-sourced interpretation of I Love Your Writings.

 You can only see the previous letter that you typed until you hit your wordcount.